What Went Wrong at Kylie Jenner’s 21st Birthday? An Investigation

 Just about a week ago, the Earth quaked, the tides shifted, and the manes of horses near Calabasas and Woodland Hills were snatched and contorted into a variety of wigs and hair extensions for the Kardashians and the Jenners.
 The day had finally come.
 Our billion-dollar baby, Kylie Kristen Jenner, at long last turned 21.
 We expected nothing less than “You and Your Middle American Wealth Could Never”–level party vibes, and Kylie delivered.
 After an intimate dinner at Craig’s with select friends and family, an exclusive-ish blowout bash at Beverly Hills hot spot Delilah followed.
 It was perfect and glamorous.
 Ball pits!
 Murals!
 Kylie Cookies!
 Women leaving on stretchers!
 Wait — you didn’t know about that last one?
-Obviously, I’ll explain.
+Obviously, I’ll explain:

 It started with a rogue photo of an unidentified woman being loaded into an ambulance, while strapped into a stretcher.
 Unfortunately for Kylie, this was the leading news Friday morning after her party.
 In the photo, the woman was pictured facing down.
 Like, she was on her stomach (as one would be while preparing to plank), and her shoeless, dirty feet were poking out of the stretcher’s sheets.
 It also looked like the woman may have had a bruise on her face, but who was she??

-Personally, I was late to therapy the morning of August 10 because I could not bring myself to move from my bed until I solved the greatest mystery in Hollywood since Tyga’s hair-plug dispute.
-Luckily, Harvey Levin and his team of sleuths at TMZ offshoot The Blast had the identity of the woman by 1:16 p.m.
-PT.
+Personally, I was late to therapy the morning of August 10th because I could not bring myself to move from my bed until I solved the greatest mystery in Hollywood since Tyga’s hair plug dispute.
+Luckily, TMZ offshoot The Blast had the identity of the woman by 1:16 p.m.
+PT

-The woman?
-Tammy Hembrow or “Tammie” according to one of the many Daily Mail articles written about her.
+The woman: Tammy Hembrow or “Tammie” according to one of the many Daily Mail articles written about her.
 Despite what Tammy with a y’s name might suggest, she’s a 24-year-old mom of two from Australia.
 Tammy also runs an incredibly popular Instagram focused on fitness.
 And, two of her 8.6 million followers include Khloé Kardashian and Kylie Jenner.
 According to a recently released video on E!, last year Tammy was introduced to the Kardashians after she got a call saying that Khloé and her Good American colleagues loved her look and wanted her to model for them.
 She agreed, and since that phone call last year, she’s become a distant acquaintance of the Kar-Jenner sisters.
 She thinks that all of them are “super normal.”

 Why, then, did Kris Jenner claim not to know who she was in a recent interview on Australian radio?
 “I honestly did not know who she was when she got stretched out,” she told the hosts of Kyle and Jackie O when asked about Tammy’s appearance on the stretcher outside Kylie’s birthday.
 It’s hard to believe that Kris wouldn’t know the name of a family friend who models for Khloé’s denim brand.
 This seems like very deliberate distancing on Kris’s part, but why?
 More on that in a minute.